trakkamartin/traceysprojects/README.md

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?

+Given that most of the insurtech companies in Australia are enablers of other insurers, their metrics are largely focused on sales/deals with other insurers to measure their success (Source: https://www.insurancebusinessmag.com/au/news/technology/australia-insurtech-companies--the-leaders-in-2021-313538.aspx)

 * How is your company performing relative to competitors in the same domain?

+Open Insurance is not listed in this review of the top 10 (https://www.insurancebusinessmag.com/au/news/technology/australia-insurtech-companies--the-leaders-in-2021-313538.aspx)

 ## Recommendations